david-cao/gRPCBenchmarks/writeup.md

 This readme outlines the methodology used for the mobile benchmarks, results observed, and instructions to replicate our results.
 There are two main
 sections: protobuf (de)serialization benchmarks and gRPC benchmarks.
-The protobuf benchmarks are run against similar JSON structures, and the gRPC benchmarks are run against a similar RESTful HTTP service using JSON.
+The protobuf benchmarks are run against equivalent JSON structures, and the gRPC benchmarks are run against a similar RESTful HTTP service using JSON.

 Methodology